Leather128/DoritoHaxeFlixel/README.md

 Also yes, this entire thing is a joke :)

 ## Building
-Setup HaxeFlixel (I don't think this requires and external libraries.)
+Setup HaxeFlixel

+By the way, you need these haxelib modules for this:
+    discord_rpc

 Guide for that is here: [HaxeFlixel Setup Documentation](https://haxeflixel.com/documentation/setup/)